Skip to main content

 2https://example.com/docs39

 Regular expressions (regex) are patterns that match text.
-They're the most powerful text-search tool in programming, and also the most feared.
-The syntax looks like line noise at first, but once you learn the building blocks, you can validate emails, extract data, search and replace across files, and parse logs in seconds.
+The syntax can look like line noise at first, but once you learn the building blocks, you can validate simple formats, extract data, search and replace across files, and parse logs.

 This tester uses JavaScript's built-in RegExp engine, which supports lookahead, lookbehind, named groups, and Unicode properties.
 Type your pattern, paste your test string, and see matches highlighted in real time, no server required.